 8 Steps for Migrating to the Cloud

-Start by establishing a strategy for migration to the cloud and be sure to include goals and objectives.
+- Establish a strategy for migrating to the cloud, including goals and objectives.
 No organization migrates to the cloud “just because” (or shouldn’t, at any rate).
 Identify why the organization is migrating and get clear on what success will look like.
 Use this to set concrete goals.

 There are three basic methods for migrating legacy applications to the cloud:

 - Lift and shift.
 This method involves migrating an application or workload “as is” from one environment to another.
 Think of it as moving an old house from the country to the city.
 Nothing about the house changes, just the environment around it.
 For legacy applications, this is often the easiest method, but for applications built in the pre-cloud era, it can introduce the greatest risks.